IEvangelist/UpgradeYourself-MS-MVP/PITCHME.md

 Note:
 It's wet and yucky...right.
 No, it smells amazing after it rains.
 It is cool and beautiful.
 Be positive!!

+---
+> Never be afraid to ask questions!

 ---?image=assets/lonely.jpeg&size=contain
 ## <span class="orange black-shadow">Social Developer</span>